Skip to main content

 1. Authenticate - Submit your user credentials, Client ID, and Client Secret for OAuth2 authentication.
 Refer to API Authentication for instructions on how to call the OAuth API to validate and authenticate your credentials.

-2. Determine the a-side information.
+2. Determine the A-side information.
 To get your Fabric port information, send a GET request to the /fabric/v4/ports endpoint.
-You need the port UUID(s), the link protocol type, (DOT1Q or QINQ), If you are creating a redundant connection, choose both a PRIMARY port and a SECONDARY port.
+You need the port UUID(s), the link protocol type, (DOT1Q or QINQ).
+If you are creating a redundant connection, choose both a PRIMARY port and a SECONDARY port.
 You need this information for the create connection request.

 Creating the Internet Access Connection